API Security 101: Understanding the Basics

 Importance of WAF in API Security

 When it comes to API security, WAFs (web application firewalls) are an essential component.
 WAFs provide protection against common web application attacks such as SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
-Additionally, they can block malicious traffic and prevent unauthorized access to your API.
-Using a WAF in your API security strategy can help you comply with industry regulations and standards.
+Additionally, they can block malicious traffic and prevent unauthorized access, making them crucial in defending against api threats.
+Using a WAF can help you comply with industry regulations and standards.

 Organizations can choose between two types of WAFs: network-based or host-based.
 Network-based WAFs offer protection for multiple applications simultaneously, while host-based options operate at the application level and afford greater control over individual apps.
 It's crucial to make a well-informed decision about which kind of WAF is most suitable for your organization's specific needs.